Summer 2023 Orientation - Academic Advising

 |Self Service Carolina||How to Search for Classes|

 |DegreeWorks||Running the DegreeWorks Audit|

 |Self Service Carolina||Student Profile Overview|

 All new students to USC must attend an Orientation session to be advised.
 Students will register for courses immediately following advisement.

-The office of Undergraduate Admissions maintains a table of the USC credit you may receive for high scorse on AP and IB exams.
+The Office of Undergraduate Admissions maintains a table of the USC credit you may receive for high scores on Advanced Placement (AP) or International Baccalaureate (IB) exams.

 Be sure to request that testing agencies send official AP/IB credit directly to the Office of Undergraduate Admissions.
 The AP code for USC is 5818.

 Consult the Transfer Equivalency Tables provided by the University Registrar.